Adversary Lower Bounds for the Collision and the Set Equality Problems: Preliminaries

 \subsection{Representation Theory}

-In this section, we introduce the basic notions of the representation theory of finite groups with the emphasis on the symmetric group.
-For more background on this topic, the reader may refer to~\cite{curtis:representationTheory, serre:representation} for the general theory, and to~\cite{james:symmetricGroup, sagan:symmetricGroup} for the special case of the symmetric group.
+In this section, we introduce basic notions from representation theory of finite groups with special emphasis on the symmetric group.
+For more background, the reader may refer to~\cite{curtis:representationTheory, serre:representation} for general theory, and to~\cite{james:symmetricGroup, sagan:symmetricGroup} for the special case of the symmetric group.

 Assume $G$ is a finite group.
+The \emph{group algebra} $\C G$ is the complex vector space with the elements of $G$ forming an orthonormal basis, where the multiplication law of $G$ is extended to $\C G$ by linearity.
+A (left) \emph{$G$-module}, also called a \emph{representation} of $G$, is a complex vector space $V$ with the left multiplication operation by the elements of $\C G$ satisfying the usual associativity and distributivity conditions.
+The module $V$ is equipped with an inner product invariant under the multiplication by the elements of $G$.
+A \emph{$G$-morphism} (or just morphism, if $G$ is clear from the context) between two $G$-modules $V$ and $W$ is a linear operator $\theta\colon V\to W$ satisfying $\theta(uv) = u\theta(v)$ for all $u\in\C G$ and $v\in V$.

-The group algebra $\R G$ is the real vector space with the elements of $G$ forming an orthonormal basis \footnote{ Usually, one works with complex modules.
-However, the adversary matrix $\Gamma$ is real, and there is no difference in the representation theory of the symmetric group over the fields $\C$ and $\R$, so we have switched to modules over $\R$. }.
-The multiplication law in $G$ is extended to $\R G$ by linearity.
-A representation of $G$ is a (left) module over $\R G$.
-A representation is called irreducible (or just irrep) if it does not contain a non-trivial $\R G$-submodule.
-An essential basic result in the representation theory is the following \begin{lem}[Schur's Lemma] Assume $\theta\colon V\to W$ is an $\R G$-morphism between two irreducible $\R G$-modules $V$ and $W$.
-Then, $\theta=0$ if $V$ and $W$ are non-isomorphic, otherwise, $\theta$ is uniquely determined up to a scalar multiplier. \end{lem} Copies of non-isomorphic irreps in a fixed $\R G$-module $V$ are orthogonal.
-For any $\R G$-module $V$, one can define its canonical decomposition into subspaces, each spanned by all copies of a fixed irrep in $V$.
+A $G$-module is called \emph{irreducible} (or just irrep for irreducible representation) if it does not contain a non-trivial $G$-submodule.
+An essential basic result in representation theory is the following \begin{lem}[Schur's Lemma] Assume $\theta\colon V\to W$ is a morphism between two irreducible $G$-modules $V$ and $W$.
+Then, $\theta=0$ if $V$ and $W$ are non-isomorphic, otherwise, $\theta$ is uniquely determined up to a scalar multiplier. \end{lem} Copies of non-isomorphic irreps in a fixed $G$-module $V$ are orthogonal.
+For any $G$-module $V$, one can define its \emph{canonical} decomposition into the direct sum of \emph{isotypic} subspaces, each spanned by all copies of a fixed irrep in $V$.
+If an isotypic subspace contains at least one copy of the irrep, we say that $V$ {\em uses} this irrep.